jkrumm/free-planning-poker/README.md

 # [Free-Planning-Poker.com](https://free-planning-poker.com/)

-Based on the [T3 Stack](https://create.t3.gg/) project with using NextJS 13, TRPC and Prisma.
+Based on the [T3 Stack](https://create.t3.gg/) project with using NextJS 13, tRPC, Prisma and Mantine ui components.
 Websocket communication with Ably and database hosted on Planetscale.

 ## See in action